-In December 2022, Summit recorded an impairment of approximately \$0.2 million in the FPH JV due to issues related to tenant operations, which is recorded in the loss from equity-method investees in the consolidated statements of operations for the year ended December 31, 2022, and consequently, reduced our equity-method investment balance to \$0.
+In December 2022, we recorded an impairment of approximately \$0.2 million of our equity method investment in the FPH JV due to issues related to tenant operations which continued through June 2023, and is recorded in the loss from equity-method investees in the consolidated statements of operations for the year ended December 31, 2022, and consequently, reduced our equity-method investment balance to \$0.

-As of December 31, 2022 and 2021, the balance of our equity-method investment related to the FPH JV was approximately \$0 and \$0.2 million, respectively.
+As of December 31, 2023 and 2022, the balance of our equity-method investment related to the FPH JV was approximately \$0.